 Image credit: NParks

-Birdwatchers can opt for the Migratory Bird Trail (1.95KM), the longest trail of the lot.
+Birdwatchers can opt for the Migratory Bird Trail (2.3km), which has promising spots to sight rare birds.
 Along the path, five shelters let you rest and recharge while letting you take refuge in the case of inclement weather.

 Address: 301 Neo Tiew Crescent, Singapore 718925